Making Rich Soil

 Nutrient rich in composition, compost acts as a natural, healthy, organic fertilizer for your plants.
-Compost is typically a soil additive mixed prior to planting to provide nutrients and improve soil structure, but can also be used a protective mulch layer or top dressed to planted areas.
+Compost is typically a soil additive mixed prior to planting to provide nutrients and improve soil structure, but can also be used as a protective mulch layer or top dressed to planted areas.

 The Peterson Advantage

 Peterson knows compost.
 Not just how to make it, but how to screen it, stack it, and pneumatically deliver it.
-Starting with out with waste materials and a horizontal grinder is the start of great compost.
+Starting out with waste materials and a horizontal grinder is the first step towards great compost.
 Screen it with our trommel screens for the right size and stack it into stockpiles with our tracked stacking conveyors.
 Delivery to the customer is the final step from waste material to value-added product.
 A pneumatic blower truck provides precise customer-friendly delivery.